-Scale models help us communicate the type of attractions and shapes of characters to Guests with visual disabilities. \ Support Services Offered by Cast Members Tokyo Disney Resort's To ensure a barrier-free environment while maintaining the unique themed atmosphere of our Theme Parks, it is imperative that Cast Members provide appropriate services to assist Guests who have disabilities, in addition to offering accessible facilities.
-To this end, we encourage Cast Members to obtain service caregiver certification.
+Scale models help us communicate the type of attractions and shapes of characters to Guests with visual disabilities.

+Support Services Offered by Cast Members

+To ensure a barrier-free environment while maintaining the unique themed atmosphere of our Theme Parks, it is imperative that Cast Members provide appropriate services to assist Guests who have disabilities, in addition to offering accessible facilities.
+To this end, we encourage Cast Members to obtain a service caregiver certification.
 Specifically, Oriental Land pays for the entire examination fee, provides clerical support for acquiring the certification, and offers training and education programs.
 Currently, we have approximately 450 certified service caregivers.

-Booklet for Raising Awareness of Barrier-Free Environment In May 2019, we compiled a booklet aimed at providing Cast Members with more knowledge on barrier-free environment.
-Copies of the booklet are placed at each division so that they can be freely perused.
+Booklet for Raising Awareness of Barrier-Free Environment

+In May 2019, we compiled a booklet aimed at providing Cast Members with more knowledge on barrier-free environments.
+Copies of the booklet are placed at each division so that they are readily available.
 The booklet explains, in an easy-to-understand manner by using illustrations, the idea of providing full and equal access for everyone and how to support people with different types of disabilities.
 The booklet also presents information on symbol marks, on which we received much feedback from Guests, and assistance dogs for people with physical disabilities, as well as comments from Guests.

-Booklet for raising awareness of barrier-free environment Sign-Language Pin ⊁ 🦡 🗴 At Tokyo Disney Resort, we offer Japanese signlanguage classes to enable our Cast Members to communicate with as many of our Guests as possible.
+Booklet for raising awareness of barrier-free environment

+Sign-Language Pin ⊁ 🧩 🖈

+At Tokyo Disney Resort, we offer Japanese signlanguage classes to enable our Cast Members to communicate with as many of our Guests as possible.
 We have established an in-house accreditation system to encourage personal development efforts of our Cast Members, through which approximately 80 employees have been accredited to date.
-Although shift schedules and work details present certain challenges, every effort is made to assign Cast Members with sign-language
+Although shift schedules and work details present certain challenges, every effort is made to assign Cast Members with sign-language ability when they are needed.
+Cast Members who have passed the certification program wear a sign-language pin on their costumes so that Guests can identify them.